-Child Support
+Child Support FAQs

 Guidance for Dads

-About the Child Support System
+About Child Support

 When you’re a single dad, the child support system can feel confusing and unfair.
 It may feel like you’re being punished or penalized.
 Some dads can’t afford to pay their monthly child support.
 Sometimes arrears balances are so large that some men may never catch up.

-Even if a Parent Paying Support (PPS) pays child support on time and in the full amount, the Parent Receiving Support (PRS) might still refuse to let PSS see their child.
+Even if a Parent Paying Support (PPS) pays child support on time and in the full amount, the Parent Receiving Support (PRS) might still refuse to let PPS see their child.
 If there is an unfair refusal, there are court remedies for this.
 PPS might file a family access motion or a motion for contempt against PRS.

-Child Support is NOt...
+Child Support it NOT…

 It’s not a penalty you pay for being a father, nor is it punishment for leaving or divorcing your child’s mother.
 It’s not a tool to keep you down or poor.
 It’s not a rental payment you make so you can spend time with your children.
 It’s not alimony.
 It’s not intended to cover all the costs required to raise your children.

-what Child support is supposed to be:
+What Child Support is Supposed to be:

-Calculating Child Support
+Calculating

 First, the income of both parents is combined.
 The basic child support obligation is determined based on a statutory table or schedule.
 Next, other expenses are added to the total.
 The total is prorated between the parents based on their percentage of the combined income.